cherkavi/cheat-sheet/ai-tools.md

 * [my own VectorDB cheat sheet](./vectordb-cheat-sheet.md)
 * :TODO: https://github.com/explodinggradients/ragas

+## General info
+* each time during the asking question in one prompt you are sending all the previous questions/answers to the server

 ## Online AI Tools, ready to use prompts

 ### chat bots